Mohamedgh94/Bachelor_thesis/README.md

 The repository is organized as follows:

+- `CNN-LSTM/`: Contains the implementation of the CNN-LSTM model.
 - `GatedTransformer/`: Contains the implementation of the Gated Transformer model.
+- `Preprocessing/`: Scripts for preprocessing the datasets.
 - `Test_Model/`: Includes test scripts for model evaluation.
-- `CNN-LSTM.py`: Implementation of the CNN-LSTM model.
 - `Cross_valid.py`: Script for cross-validation.
-- `Mobi_act_preprocessing.py`: Preprocessing script for the MobiAct dataset.
-- `Network.py`: Network architecture definitions.
-- `UniMib_preprocessing.py`: Preprocessing script for the UniMib dataset.
-- `sisFall_to_csv.py`: Script to convert SisFall dataset to CSV format.
-- `sis_Fall_preprocessing.py`: Preprocessing script for the SisFall dataset.
 - `subjects_check.py`: Script to check subject data integrity.
 - `subjects_info.csv`: CSV file containing subject information.
+- `README.md`: This file.

 ## Datasets